jyorien/jyorien/README.md

 # 💮 In the near future I hope to.. 💮
 * Explore Jetpack Compose, Android's Declarative UI Kit
 * Explore areas in Artifical Intelligence such as Computer Vision and Machine Learning
-* Explore development using a Raspberry Pi
+* Explore web development in React
+* Explore Spring Boot

 <!--
 **jyorien/jyorien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.